RicardoCoutinho/Aboyne/README.md

 The project's purpose is to conclude which heuristics are best/(more)efficient for the MiniMax Pruning algorithm on the Aboyne abstract board-game.

+Basically, it's a self-playable/playable 3D board-game made in Unity3D with C#.

 ## Online Build
 [Click here to try the build][0] (requires Unity Web Player)